ebarylko/ai-ed.github.io/README.md

 * Run `npm install`
 * Run `bundle`

-One of the ruby dependencies is [Jekyll](https://jekyllrb.com/), a static site generator.
-It will be used to serve the site locally at port 4001 and will update the browser when any changes are made to the files.
+The next command will serve the site using _Jekyll_ at `http://localhost:3000/` and will update the browser when any changes are made.

-To serve the site, run `npm run start`

-[browsersync](https://browsersync.io/docs) and and allow you to serve the site locally and will watch all the files and update the browser when things change

-* Run `npm install`

 * Run `npm run start`

 ### Testing

 #### Unit tests

 * Run `npm run test:watch` so the [jest](https://jestjs.io/) tests are continuously run.
 When you make any changes to the files which affect the tests and save, it will immediately show up on the test watch.
 * If you only want the tests to be executed once, run `npm run test`

 #### Acceptance testing
-* Run `npm run acceptance` so the cypress tests are run.
+* Run `npm run acceptance` so the [cypress](https://www.cypress.io/) tests are run.

 For every test there will be a video of what occurred, capturing what happened from when the user goes to the landing page to when the the test has finished.